Ellen Cohen, Executive Director

 firstname.lastname@example.org | (773) 702-4401

-Kelsey Bogue manages training programs and grants at CHeSS.
+Kelsey Bogue provides administrative direction to and day-to-day management of CHeSS' portfolio of training programs and grants.
 She also oversees the Center's communications, including the website, e-newsletter, and social media.
-Prior to her role at CHeSS, Kelsey served as the Assistant Director of Training Programs at CHeSS.
-She holds a Master's degree from the School of Social Service Administration at the University of Chicago and a Bachelor's degree in Psychology from the University of Pennsylvania.
+She holds a Master's degree from the University of Chicago's School of Social Service Administration with a concentration in health administration and policy and a Bachelor's degree in Psychology from the University of Pennsylvania.

 Valerie Burgest, MA, Pre-Award Grants and Contracts Coordinator